mheinzler/ExecInput/README.md

 ## Customization

-This packages provides the command `exec_input`.
+This package provides the command `exec_input`.
 Use this if you want to customize the key bindings, menu items, etc.

 [package-control]: https://packagecontrol.io/installation